masondan/newslab/DESIGN.md

 **Team stream share URL**
+	- see settings8.png

-	- After a team is created and editor(s) assigned, a public URL can be generated to share the team’s ‘website’ (team stream).
+	- After a team is created, a public URL can be generated (ONLY by an editor/the trainer/guest editor) to share the team’s ‘website’ (team stream).
-	- By default the settings display a small header [share team stream*] with full width fine underscore.
-Aligned left is a toggle button switch OFF by default.
-See settings5.png
+	- By default the setting displays a small header [share team stream*] with full width fine underscore.
+Aligned right is a toggle button switch OFF by default.
 	- Note: Create the toggle using CSS to achieve a smooth animated effect.
 However, if this proves difficult, toggle box svgs are added to static/icons: icon-toggle-on.svg and icon-toggle-off.svg.
 	- When an editor toggles the URL generator ON, a URL is displayed in a pale grey #efefef box beneath the title and toggle box.
 A copy button sits inside the box aligned right.
 Icon-copy.svg.
 See settings6.png
 	- When the URL toggle is on (active colour #5422b0) and the URL generated, it can be copied by any member of the team.